 - Educational programming from ages 3 through 21

-This program offers course offerings for Self-Contained Language Arts, Math, Social Studies, and Science with a modified, approved curriculum and mainstreaming options as appropriate.
-The Special Educators and trained aides have specialization for working with students who present with significant language learning disabilities and/or present with Autism Spectrum Disorders and have experience in targeted instruction, data collection and interpretation.
+This program offers course offerings for Self-Contained Language Arts, Math, Social Studies, and Science with a modified approved curriculum and mainstreaming options as appropriate.
+The Special Educators and trained aides have specialization for working with students who present with significant language learning disabilities and/or present with Autism Spectrum Disorders and have experience in targeted instruction, data collection, and interpretation.
 Observation, reporting, and behavioral plan reviews would be included as needed.
-Related services will be provided based on the IEP needs.
+Related services will be provided based on IEP needs.
 BCBA oversight will also be included as needed for students participating in this program.

-Extended School Year is offered to students who have been identified in their IEP to require ESY in order to ensure maintenance of skills and no regression that would result in difficulty recoupment of skills.
+Extended School Year is offered to students who have been identified in their IEP to require ESY in order to ensure the maintenance of skills and no regression that would result in difficulty recoupment of skills.